My name is Hanneke (pronounced 'Hahn-nuk-kah').

 Robert-Jan & Hanneke's liefde

 Wondering what would work for you, and how you could learn to better navigate your relationship path?
 I'd love to help you find out!
-Book an Exploration Session.

 So: if you're struggling on the way to a satisfying relationship, for any reason, don't hesitate to reach out.
 I am here to help you explore what's going on, untangle patterns and rediscover your direction in a way that aligns with you.